bonny/WordPress-Simple-History/readme.txt

 #### API so you can add your own events to Simple History

-If you are a theme or plugin developer and would like to add your own things/events to Simple History you can do that by calling the function `simple_history_add()` like this:
+If you are a theme or plugin developer and would like to add your own things/events to Simple History you can do that by using the function `SimpleLogger()` like this:

 `
 <?php